Aestrus/Aestrus/README.md

 </a>-->

 ## &#128214; About Me
-I am a Software Engineer and recent Computer Science graduate.
+I am a remote Software Engineer based in Austin, TX.
 My most used programming language is Java, but I am always looking to expand my skillsets.

 ## &#9881; Skills
 ### Languages